 Saturday, September 16, 2017

 Arch Rock was close to the trail.
 Nearby were several balacing rocks, interesting holes in granite, sedimentary slabs that rang nicely, and foamy lava.
-Beyond Arch Rock most trails were disappearing: following them was often less efficient than cross country.
+Beyond Arch Rock most trails were disappearing: Following them was often less efficient than cross country.
 Many trees and a somtimes featureless horizon made navigation tougher.
 I saw some Grouse and talked with one hunter.
 Glass, aluminum, and iron remained at a cabin site east of Rube Meadow.
+A day hiker told me all the local trails had been hit hard by the windstorm at Devils Postpile a few years ago, which he called the Devil's Blow.
+This partially explains why all local trails east of the Middle Fork San Joaquin River are in terrible shape.

 Camp: Bluff east of Middle Fork San Joaquin River, Balloon Dome to South